Technical issues & current known issues

 Q: Who can create a new profile?

 A: For now, patients, carers, and family members can subscribe to Pain Train and create profiles.
-In the next stage of website development we will introduce a multiple patient profile subscription option for registered Health Care Professionals (HCPs) who are assisting patients/clients with pain related injuries.
-Subscription will require a patient’s consent.
+A multiple patient profile subscription option exists for registered Health Care Professionals (HCPs) who are assisting patients/clients with pain related injuries.
+Access to each patient’s profile requires a patient’s consent.

 Q: Is Pain Train available to everyone in the world?

 A: Yes, Pain Train is available to anyone with an internet connection anywhere in the world.
 Subscriptions are paid via PayPal with a personal account or with credit card in Australian dollars.

 Q: Who will be able to view the profile?